It’s not a Monopoly property, it’s a paleocontinent.

 An ice age is a succession of alternating glaciations and interglaciations, spanning at least one million years.

-The Late-Cenozoic Ice Age began some 2.5 to 3 million years ago according to evidence from deep-sea sediments.
+The Late-Cenozoic Ice Age began some two-and-a-half to three million years ago according to evidence from deep-sea sediments.
 The last deglaciation began about 130 thousand years ago and lasted between 110,000 and 120,000 years placing us currently in an interglacial period.
 The glaciation shown in the map above presents the maximum extent of the Wisconsin Glaciation from about 18,000 years ago.
 Its deglaciation occurred rapidly spanning just a few millennia.